 teach children from Pre-K all the way to eight-grade in the general education curriculum, resource services, in-class support, co-teaching services, and in self-contained environments.

 Please feel free to reach out via email.
 I typically reply within 12 hours.
-Also, I encourage all caregivers and students to stay on top of Skyward Gradebook, The Weekly Classroom Newsletter here, and Google Classroom.
+Also, I encourage all caregivers and students to stay on top of Skyward Gradebook, Remind, and Google Classroom tools.

 Yours in education,